 After graduating from Concordia University Wisconsin in 1994, I heeded the call to serve at Rockford Lutheran Middle and High School in Rockford, Illinois.
 Over the next six years, I experienced the joy of being a middle and high school teacher; religion department chair; technology coordinator; designer of one the first online high school pilot programs in the nation; and leader of experiential learning trips to Jamaica, the Dominican Republic, and domestic locations.
 I used evenings and summers to read voraciously and study at over eight colleges, eventually earning a M.A. in curriculum and instruction and a doctorate in instructional technology with a cognate in qualitative / ethnographic research.

-At the same time, I started my first consulting business, Servant Innovations (1995-2000), helping non-profits and other organizations analyze emerging trends and devise strategic plans and projects intended to prepare them to thrive and accomplish their mission in these new and emerging contexts.
-I continued that work in various forms and under different names while still working full-time in schools, up to the present.
+At the same time, I started my first consulting business, Servant Innovations (1995-2000), helping non-profits and other organizations analyze emerging trends and devise strategic plans and projects intended to prepare them to thrive and accomplish their mission in new and emerging contexts.
+I continued that work in various forms and under different names while still working full-time in schools, up to 2018.

 After a dozen years working in K-12 schools; earning a few degrees; and being a trend analysis, forecasting, and scenario planning consultant; I became a professor of education and founding director of the Instructional Design Center at Concordia University Wisconsin.
 I spent the next fourteen years there, serving in a variety of roles: professor, Assistant Vice President of Academics, Chief Innovation Officer, and Vice Provost of Curriculum and Academic Innovation.
 One of many joys and highlights of this time was helping to launch a team that grew online enrollment from a few hundred to a few thousand in less than five years.

 It was during this time at Concordia that I also devoted myself to more research and writing (academic and popular).
-While still broad, I refined my scholarship around a number of key themes: 1) futures in education & education trend analysis, 2) current and emerging models of alternative education and self-directed learning, 3) R&D and innovation models and frameworks in the education sector, 4) critical issues and emerging models in education (with a focus upon Christian education), 5) the intersection of education and digital culture, and most recently, 6) human-centered learning principles and environments (centered on largely universal human connections with concepts like wonder, mystery, curiosity, a love of learning, play, meaning, purpose, and mastery).
+While still broad, I refined my scholarship around a number of key themes: 1) futures in education & education trend analysis, 2) current and emerging models of alternative education and self-directed learning, 3) R&D and innovation models and frameworks in the education sector, 4) the history and philosophy of Christian education), 5) the intersection of education and digital culture, and 6) designing learning environments based upon largely universal human concepts like wonder, mystery, curiosity, a love of learning, play, meaning, purpose, and mastery.

 I created the blog Etale, which eventually ranked as one of the top 50 education blogs on the Internet for almost a decade.
 I wrote lots of articles, created the Moonshot Edu Show podcast, worked with others to launch over a dozen academic degree programs, designed and led a few well-known MOOCs (including what became known as #CheatMOOC), created the first master’s degree program in the world designed around competency-based (and project-based) digital badges, expanded my consulting, launched and became CEO of Birdhouse Learning Labs, gave well over 100 invited and keynote presentations throughout the United States and around the world, and had the joy of writing/co-writing/editing a number of books.